-In ideal proteins, the lowest energy conformation must be one for which the contact potential looks like a Go-like potential, and inversely the potential must be a Go-like potential for the lowest energy conformation.
-In real proteins, it would be impossible that contact potentials for native structures are exactly like a Go-like potential such as \Eq{\ref{eq: go-type-1}} and \Eq{\ref{eq: go-type-2}}, even though the contact potential considered here may be an effective one that includes not only actual pairwise interactions but also the effects of higher order interactions near native structures.
-In other words, the lowest bound of \Eq{\ref{eq: unreachable-lowest-bound-B}} could not be achieved for real pairwise potentials, because of atom/residue connectivities and steric hindrance.
+In ideal proteins, the lowest-energy conformation must be the one for which the contact potential looks like a Go-like potential, and inversely the potential must be a Go-like potential for the lowest-energy conformation.
+In real proteins, it would be impossible that contact potentials for native structures are exactly like a Go-like potential of \Eq{\ref{eq: go-type-1}} or \Eq{\ref{eq: go-type-2}}, even though the contact potential being considered here may be the effective one that includes not only actual pairwise interactions but also the effects of higher order interactions near native structures.
+In other words, the lowest bound of \Eq{\ref{eq: unreachable-lowest-bound-B}} could not be achieved for real pairwise potentials, because of atom and residue connectivities and steric hindrance.
 However, it is desirable to reduce frustrations among interactions so that an effective pairwise potential in native structures must approach the Go-like potential.
 Then, a question is how native contact energies approach the mathematical lowest limit.
-In the following, we will show tips of how the $C$-matrix should be designed to decrease the total energy towards the theoretical lowest limit.
+In the following, we will give tips as to how the $C$-matrix should be designed to decrease the total energy towards the theoretical lowest limit.

-It should be noted here that the lowest energy conformation, $C$-matrix, is considered for a given potential, $E$-matrix, but not its inverse problem, which is to consider an optimum potential or an optimum sequence for a given conformation, that is, an optimum $E$-matrix for a given $C$-matrix.
-In the inverse problem, the total partition function varies depending on each sequence, and it must be taken into account to evaluate the stability of the given $C$-matrix in relative to the other conformations \CITE{SVMB:96,DK:96,MoS:96,MJ:99a}.
-The Z-score of the energy gap between the given $C$-matrix and other compact conformations may be used to evaluate the optimality of each sequence \CITE{MAS:96,BPRV:05}.
+It should be noted here that the lowest-energy conformation, the $C$ matrix, is considered for a given potential, the $E$ matrix, but not its inverse problem, which is to consider an optimum potential or an optimum sequence for a given conformation --- that is, an optimum $E$ matrix for a given $C$ matrix.
+In the inverse problem, the total partition function varies depending on each sequence, and it must be taken into account to evaluate the stability of the given $C$ matrix in relative to the other conformations \CITE{SVMB:96,DK:96,MoS:96,MJ:99a}.
+The $Z$ score of the energy gap between the given $C$ matrix and other compact conformations may be used to evaluate the optimality of each sequence \CITE{MAS:96,BPRV:05}.

-\textbf{Spectral relationship between $C$- and $E$-matrices} We apply singular value decomposition to both $C$-matrix (generalized contact matrix) and $E$-matrix (generalized contact energy matrix). $C$-matrix is decomposed as
+\textbf{Spectral relationship between $C$ and $E$ matrices} We apply singular value decomposition to both the $C$ matrix (generalized contact matrix) and $E$ matrix (generalized contact energy matrix).
+The $C$ matrix is decomposed as